Tekken 5

-The game removes several major gameplay changes introduced in Tekken 4, such as uneven stage terrain, in favor of a faster gameplay akin to the older games in the series.
+The game reverts several major gameplay changes introduced in Tekken 4, such as uneven stage terrain, in favor of a more fluid gameplay akin to the older games in the series.
 It is also the first game in the series to feature the ability to customize characters with accessories, clothing, and other aesthetic items purchased with in-game currency.
-There are up to 32 characters to choose from, including seven new fighters, as well as Jin's alter-ego Devil Jin.
-The home version includes a mode known as Devil Within, a variant of Tekken Force introduced in Tekken 3.
+There are 32 fighters to choose from, including five new fighters as well as Jin's alter-ego Devil Jin.

-The game was upgraded to Tekken 5.1, which had mostly balance changes to the gameplay, and later the update Tekken 5: Dark Resurrection which was released in 2005 and later ported to the PlayStation Portable and the PlayStation 3 as Tekken: Dark Resurrection.
-Tekken 5 was a critical and commercial success, selling over 8.2 million copies including expansion.
-Critics praised the return of classic gameplay features and the large amount of replay value provided by the PlayStation 2 port though the final boss was criticized for being too powerful while Jin's story mode was felt boring in comparison to the fighting game part.
-A sequel titled Tekken 6 was released in 2007.
+The arcade version of the game was upgraded to Tekken 5.1 exclusively for the NAMCO 256 system on July 14, 2005, which had mostly balance changes to the gameplay including removing the infamous Double Stinger infinite combo of Steve Fox.
+It was then followed up with the final update Tekken 5: Dark Resurrection which was released in 2005 and later ported to the PlayStation Portable (as Tekken: Dark Resurrection) and the PlayStation 3.
+Tekken 5 was a critical and commercial success, selling over 9.43 million copies including the Dark Resurrection expansion.
+Critics praised the return of classic gameplay features and the large amount of replay value provided by the PlayStation 2 port though the final boss Jinpachi Mishima was criticized for being too powerful, while Jin's mini-game story mode Devil Within was perceived as "boring" in comparison to the fighting game main Story mode which was open to every character.
+The sequel entitled Tekken 6 was released in 2007.